The Irish-Inspired Cheddar Cheese Soup Recipe Your Family Will Love

-How to make cheddar cheese soup, courtesy of the Culinary Institute of America
+Learn how to make this decadent cheddar cheese soup, courtesy of the Culinary Institute of America.

 Photograph by Ben Fink/CIA